inclusive-teams/the-inclusive-team-tests/README.md

 # The Inclusive Team Tests

 The Inclusive Team Tests are a collection of tests which can be used to roughly determine how inclusive a team is of a particular group.
-The level of inclusiveness (or disadvantagement) that a particular group might expereince within a certain working environment can be expressed as a score on the test.
+The level of inclusiveness (or disadvantagement) that a particular group might experience within a certain working environment can be expressed as a score on the test.
 The concept for these tests was heavily influenced by [The Joel Test](http://www.joelonsoftware.com/articles/fog0000000043.html).

 ## The Joel Test
 Have you heard of [The Joel Test](http://www.joelonsoftware.com/articles/fog0000000043.html)?
 Go ahead and follow that link and read the article if you haven't.
-This can wait til you get back.
+This can wait 'til you get back.

 In case you haven't read it or don't go read it right now, here is the intro (from the linked article by [Joel Spolsky](http://joelonsoftware.com)):